Riccardo Padovani

 Managing Rust crates in private Git repositories

 Rust is all hot these days, and it is indeed a nice language to work with.
-In this blog post, I take a look at a small challenge: how to host private crates in the form of Git repositories, making them easily available both to developers and CI/CD systems.
+Let's take a look at a small challenge: how to host private crates in the form of Git repositories, making them easily available both to developers and CI/CD systems.…

 The inconsistencies of AWS EKS IAM permissions